vjacquet/WmcSoft/README.md

   - `TimeUnit` should derive from WmcSoft's units.
   - `newOfSameType()` factory methods are not required for value types.

 QuantLib also defines some time related types.
-The current implementatio of `TimeUnit` is close to `Period`.
+The current implementation of `TimeUnit` is close to `Period`.
 The types might be merged.

 Finally, it looks like a [`Date`](https://github.com/dotnet/corefxlab/blob/master/src/System.Time/System/Date.cs) and [`TimeOfDay`](https://github.com/dotnet/corefxlab/blob/master/src/System.Time/System/TimeOfDay.cs) types